Brenda Snipes: Educator

 In 1964, Snipes started her career as a teacher at Blanche Ely High School in Pompano Beach, Florida, and eventually became principal of Robert Markham Elementary School, also in Pompano Beach.
 She retired from teaching in June 2003.

 As Supervisor of Elections

-On November 20, 2003, Snipes was appointed supervisor of elections for Broward County by Governor Jeb Bush to take over for her predecessor, Miriam Oliphant, after Oliphant was removed from office for irregularities and fraud in the handling of ballots in the 2000 United States presidential election in that county.
+On November 20, 2003, Snipes was appointed supervisor of elections for Broward County by Governor Jeb Bush to take over from her predecessor, Miriam Oliphant, after Oliphant was removed from office for irregularities and fraud in the handling of ballots in the 2000 United States presidential election in that county.
 Snipes was re-elected to the position in 2004, 2008, 2012, and 2016.

 2004 general elections

 In the 2004 general election, thousands of absentee ballots were lost in Broward County.
 County election officials said that approximately 58,000 absentee ballots were delivered to the Postal Service to be mailed to voters, but the Post Office claimed to have never received them.

 Before the elections, Fair Elections International had requested permission to observe the elections in various counties in the United States, including Broward County.